Sorting of proteins to both chloroplasts and mitochondria

 Peroxisomal protein tran

 sport is defective in the following genetic diseases: Zellweger syndrome.
-Adrenoleukodystrophy (AL
+Adrenoleukodystrophy (ALD).

 Refsum disease